 Burbank hosts a monthly Magnolia Park Night Out on Magnolia Blvd on the last Friday of the month.
 At least 30 food trucks line up on both sides of the street between Hollywood Way and Buena Vista.
 Between bites, you can shop at the fabulous vintage, thrift, and specialty stores along the boulevard.

 Farmer’s markets not only sell groceries but usually have a few food pop-ups or trucks set up.
-Some of my favorites are Calabasas, South Pasadena, Hollywood, Downtown LA, and Brentwood.
+Some of my favorites are Calabasas, South Pasadena, Hollywood, Downtown LA, Studio City, and Brentwood.

-And don’t miss the Original Farmer’s Market located in the Fairfax district that features a variety of ethnic cuisines.
+And don’t miss the Original Farmer’s Market located in the Fairfax district that features a variety of ethnic cuisines in individual food stalls.

 Are you hungry yet?
 Get ready to pig out in L.A.